Masters of Healthcare Administration

 Do I need a completed Bachelor’s degree to apply?

-Do you require a minimum GPA to apply to the program?
+Is a minimum GPA required to be admitted to the program?

 One of the requirements for admission to the MHA program is that you must have a minimum of two years experience (3 years preferred) in healthcare or business.